anubhavamd/Deep-Learning-Updated/README.md

 pip3 install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/rocm5.1.1/

-#### 3.1.1.3Option 3: Install PyTorch Using PyTorch ROCm Base Docker Image
+#### 3.1.1.3 Option 3: Install PyTorch Using PyTorch ROCm Base Docker Image

 A pre-built base Docker image is used to build PyTorch in this option.
 The base Docker has all dependencies installed, including ROCm, torch-vision, Conda packages, and the compiler tool-chain.
 Additionally, a particular environment flag (BUILD\_ENVIRONMENT) is set, and the build scripts utilize that to determine the build environment configuration.